 - The Lopes dished out 19 assists vs. the Aggies, second most this season.
 GCU is 4-1 this season when recording 18 or more assists in a game.Â

-- Sophomore Chloe Mann is the league leader in free throw percentage, shooting 84.7% for the season and 82.4% in MW play.
+- Sophomore guard Chloe Mann is the league leader in free throw percentage, shooting 84.7% for the season and 82.4% in MW play.
 Mann is averaging 11.1 points, 3.6 rebounds and 3.6 assists per contest in league action.Â

 THIS GAME

-- The Lopes hit the road for a midweek matchup against Fresno State, a team they defeated 71-64 January 10 earlier this season.Â
+- The Lopes hit the road for a midweek matchup against Fresno State, a team they defeated 71-64 on Jan.
+10.Â

 - This is the first time GCU will face Fresno State on the road, winning both matchups in the series history at home.